SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

   1. Invites certain people to the Slack channel.

 :::note
 * The Automation Service is intended to replace the legacy [Insight Actions](/docs/cse/administration/create-cse-actions#insight-actions) and the [Insight Enrichment Server](/docs/cse/integrations/insight-enrichment-server/).
 All of the actions and integrations provided with those capabilities are included in the Automation Service (though some may require “on-premise” deployment through the [bridge](/docs/cse/automation-service/automation-service-bridge)).
 Those capabilities will be deprecated later in 2023.
-* The Automation Service allows you to execute up to 10,000 actions per day.
+* Actions can run directly from the Sumo Logic cloud or from other environments via a [bridge](/docs/cse/automation-service/automation-service-bridge/).
+For security and performance reasons, only certified integrations and actions can run directly from the Sumo Logic cloud environment.
 :::

 ## Access the Automation Service